cogentcore/core/docs/content/plan.md

 Categories = ["Concepts"]
 +++

-The previous two sections cover how to update the properties of a [[#widgets|widget]], but what if you want to update the structure of a widget?
+The previous two sections cover how to update the properties of a [[widget]], but what if you want to update the structure of a widget?
 To answer that question, Cogent Core provides **plans**, a mechanism for specifying what the children of a widget should be, which is then used to automatically update the actual children to reflect that.

 For example, this code uses [[doc:tree.Plan]] through [[doc:tree.NodeBase.Maker]] to dynamically update the number of [[button]]s in a [[frame]]: